gabekramirez/Game-Dev-Club-Club-Bot/README.md

 - Copy "Client Secret" into "DISCORD_TOKEN"
 - Copy the Google API token that I gave you at the start into "GCP_SERVICE_ACCOUNT"
 - Copy the Schools List Google Sheet's ID into "GOOGLE_SHEET_ID" (part of the URL after "spreadsheets/d/" and before the next "/" after that)
+- Click on "Deploy"
+- Click on "Visit"

-- Copy the https URL that it gives you
+- Copy the URL at the top
-- Go back to "General Information" in the [Discord Developer Portal](https://discord.com/developers/applications) and scroll down to "Interactions Endpoint URL"
+- Go back to "General Information" in the [Discord Developer Portal](https://discord.com/developers/applications)
+- Scroll down to "Interactions Endpoint URL"
-- Paste in the https URL and type "/discord" after it
+- Paste in the URL that you copied earlier and type "/discord" after it
 - Click "Save Changes"
 - Go back to "Oath2"
 - Under Scopes checkmark "Bot" and "applications.commands"